SFr682k/datetime2-german/README.md

 Required Packages: `datetime2`, `tracklang`

 This module is maintained.
 Current maintainer is Sebastian Friedl.

+Thanks to Jürgen Spitzmüller for his valuable advice while developing Version 2.0 of this module.

 ## Installation